afreen77/simulator/README.md

 * If the user goes out of boundary, hits a protected tree or clicks Exit button, itemised cost report will be displayed

 ## Design Approach
+Design approach has been summarised in the document 'Design Approach' in root directory